BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 * *particlesRenderTimeCounter*: Time (in milliseconds) spent rendering particles (including animations).
 Must be turned on with `instrumentation.captureParticlesRenderTime = true`.
 * *spritesRenderTimeCounter*: Time (in milliseconds) spent rendering sprites.
 Must be turned on with `instrumentation.captureSpritesRenderTime = true`.

-Here is an example of how to use scene instrumentation:

 # Further Reading

 ## More Advanced - L3